enricocid/Music-Player-GO/FAQ.md

 For a list of **supported media formats** and related issues, please refer to [supported formats page](https://github.com/enricocid/Music-Player-GO/blob/master/FORMATS.md).

-This FAQ will be continually updated to accommodate new information with respect to new updates and changes on the app, and will be used inside the app to help users find answers to their questions.
+This FAQ will be continually updated to accommodate new information with respect to new updates and changes on the app, and will be used to help users find answers to their questions.

 ### What is Music Player GO?